-Subsec. (d).
+1996-Subsec. (c).
 Pub.
-L. 104-324, §301(d)(1), inserted ", other than a vessel with only a recreational endorsement," after "A documented vessel".
+L. 104-324, §301(c), amended subsec. (c) generally.
+Prior to amendment, subsec. (c) read as follows: "A vessel and its equipment are liable to seizure by and forfeiture to the United States Governmentment," after "A documented vessel".
 1992-Subsec. (c).
 Pub.
 L. 102-587 amended subsec. (c) generally.
-Prior to amendment, subsec. (c) read as follows: "When a vessel is operated after the Secretary has denied issuance or renewal of an endorsement or revoked the endorsement under section 12123 of this title and before the endorsement is reinstituted, or is employed in a trade for which an endorsement is required, without a certificate of documentation with an appropriate endorsement for that trade, or a documented vessel with a recreational endorsement is operated other than for pleasure, the vessel and its equipment are liable to seizure by and forfeiture to the United States Government."
+Prior to amendment, subsec. (c) read as follows: "When a vessel is operated after the Secretary has denied issuance or renewal of an endorsement or revoked the endorsement under section 12123 of this title and before the endorsement is reinstituted, or is employed in a trade for which an endorsement is required, without a certificate of documentation with an appropriate endorsement for that trade, or a documented vessel with a recreational endorsement is operated other than for pleasure, the vessel and its equipment are liable to seizure by and forfeiture to the United States Government.'